wansin/PA_date_filter/README.md

 In the Python shell, ds.Models shows unique data only.
 The UFED PA GUI shows duplicate counts (in parenthesis).

+changelog 2016-07-17  Handle EXIFTime stamps that have a 'T' between date and time.
+                      Handle time formats in 24 hr time that use '24' instead of '0'

 changelog 2016-06-26	Add DeviceInfo timestamp checks with UTC-0 default.

 changelog 2016-06-23  Remove 'ActiveTime' timestamp.
 It is like 'Duration' - not a timestamp.